oachoor/RatingBundle/README.md

     cookie_lifetime: '+1 year'
 ```

+### Templates Customization

+Templates can be overridden in the `<your-project>/templates/bundles/RatingBundle/` directory, the new templates must use the same name and path (relative to `RatingBundle/Resources/views/`) as the original templates.

+To override the `Resources/views/rating/rate.html.twig` template, create this template: `<your-project>/templates/bundles/RatingBundle/rate.html.twig`

 ### Usage

 To see rating result for a Content (read-only mode), use the following twig code: